daviddhnguyen/BabyTracker/README.md

 # BabyTracker

-Create an iOS application that allows users to track baby parameters: diaper changes, feedings, tummy time, and sleep.
+Create an iOS application that allows users to track baby parameters: sleep, feed, and diaper changes.

 Must have shortcuts on iOS for convenience.